marjon-call/SmartSecRiddles/write_ups/3_IKnowYulNeverHackThis.md

 To win you simply need to:
 1. Join the Red Team.

-2. Call `defineWinners()` with the paramater set to false.
+2. Call `defineWinners()` with the parameter set to false.

-Winning this challange is fairly easy.
+Winning this challenge is fairly easy.
 However, understanding how you won is far more important.
 To get a grasp on how joining the red team allows you to win this challenge, lets start by viewing what happens when you join the blue team.

-Here is the code from that section with comments explaing each lines utility:
+Here is the code from that section with comments explaining each lines utility:
 ```
 // creates an empty address array in memory with a size of one
 address[] memory winners = new address[](1);